Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Experiments

-We employ four real-world graph datasets from various domains to evaluate our framework: (1) Credit defaulter~\citep{yeh2009comparisons}, a financial graph where nodes represent customers and edges indicate similar credit behavior; (2) German credit~\citep{Dua:2017}, a credit dataset where individuals are nodes and edges are based on feature similarities; (3) Pokec\_z and (4) Pokec\_n~\citep{dai2021fairgnn}, social network subgraphs from the Pokec platform where nodes are users and edges represent friendships.
+\paragraph{Datasets.} We employ four real-world graph datasets from various domains to evaluate our framework: (1) Credit defaulter \cite{yeh2009comparisons}, a financial graph where nodes represent customers and edges indicate similar credit behavior; (2) German credit \cite{Dua:2017}, a credit dataset where individuals are nodes and edges are based on feature similarities; (3) Pokec\_z and (4) Pokec\_n \cite{dai2021fairgnn}, social network subgraphs from the Pokec platform where nodes are users and edges represent friendships.
 More detailed information about datasets are in Appendix~\ref{sec:Dataset}.

 \paragraph{Pre-training Strategies.} To evaluate the compatibility of our method, we adopt four pre-training strategies.
-For contrastive learning, we use InfoMax~\citep{velivckovic2019dgi}, GraphCL~\citep{you2020graph}, and BGRL~\citep{thakoor2021bootstrapped}.
-For generative learning, we use GAE~\citep{kipf2016variational}, which reconstructs graph structure from encoded node features.
+For contrastive learning, we use InfoMax \cite{velickovic2019deep}, GraphCL \cite{you2020graph}, and BGRL \cite{thakoor2021bootstrapped}.
+For generative learning, we use GAE \cite{kipf2016variational}, which reconstructs graph structure from encoded node features.
 Further details are provided in Appendix~\ref{sec:Pre-training}.

-\paragraph{Baselines.} We compare our method with five state-of-the-art graph prompting approaches: GraphPrompt~\citep{yu2024generalized}, GPF and its variant GPF-plus~\citep{fang2023universal}, Self-pro~\citep{gong2024self}, and FPrompt~\citep{li2025fairness}.
-Additionally, we report the performance of a classifier trained without prompts (named as Classifier Only), as well as a variant enhanced with adversarial learning (named as Adversarial Learning).
+\paragraph{Baselines.} We compare our method with five state-of-the-art graph prompting approaches: GraphPrompt \cite{yu2024generalized}, GPF and its variant GPF-plus \cite{fang2023universal}, Self-pro \cite{gong2024self}, and FPrompt \cite{li2025fairness}.
+Additionally, we report the performance of a classifier trained without prompts (named as Classifier Only, Cls.
+Only in table), as well as a variant enhanced with adversarial learning (named as Adversarial Learning, Adv. learning in table).
 All baselines are evaluated on node classification, which serves as our downstream task.
 More information on these baselines can be found in Appendix~\ref{sec:baselines}.